 - Home habits: if you have pets in your home, it could make sense to change your filter more often as a result of pet dander.
 If a family member suffers from allergies or asthma, think about changing your home’s air filter more regularly to help with their symptoms.

 Now you’re possibly wondering how to change your furnace filter.
 More than likely, this will change depending on what furnace you have, but normally:

-At Jack Nelson Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+At Jack Nelson Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 918-212-8927 or set up an appointment with us online.